WildLotus-15/CS50W-Project-5-Final/README.md

 The user profile is being shown when clicking on post author username, this process is feasible by fetching into profile URL with specified profile id.
 When unhiding profile with including data from response new post form disappears.
 In contrast to all posts page profile page only shows posts related to the profile which is being displayed.

+pagination function is responsible for changing the page we want to access, so if the user will click on the "previous" button previous page will be loaded and vice versa if the user clicks on the "next" button next page will be displayed. besides these two buttons the user can click on any page he wants if it is possible.